realA10001986/Time-Circuits-Display/README.md

 ### GPS for speed

 One nice feature of GPS is that the receiver can deliver current speed of movement.
-If the Time Circuits are, for instance, mounted in a car or on a boat, and a [speedo](#speedometer) is connected, this display will be just that: A real speedometer.
+If the Time Circuits are, for instance, mounted in a car, and a [speedo](#speedometer) is connected, you'll have a real speedometer:

 | [![Watch the video](https://img.youtube.com/vi/wbeXZJaDLa8/0.jpg)](https://youtu.be/wbeXZJaDLa8) |
 |:--:|
 | Click to watch the video |

-In order to use the GPS receiver for speed, check **_Display GPS speed_** in the Config Portal.
+To have GPS speed displayed on your speedo, check **_Display GPS speed_** in the Config Portal.

-If other props using GPS speed are connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn), check the option **_Provide GPS speed to wireless props_** in the Config Portal.
+To let other props connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) know about current GPS speed, check the option **_Provide GPS speed to wireless props_**.

+Note that setting these options give GPS speed priority over speed from a rotary encoder, and as regards the speedo display, over other purposes (such as displaying temperature).
+Checking them really does not make sense when your props are permanently stationary.

 ## Rotary Encoder